-I awoke later that morning to the sun piercing its rays upon my droopy eyes, train hopping Tucson.
-My eyes flickered with a perturbing itchiness as I rubbed sand and dirt out of the corners of them.
-My nose felt clogged like I inhaled plumes of smoke from a fire.
-Snot rockets ceased to help.
+I awoke next morning to the sun vexing my brow.
+My eyes flickered, perturbed with itchiness, as I rubbed sand and dirt out of them.
+I snuffled from congestion expelling coughs as if I inhaled plumes of smoke.
 I staggered to my feet unaware of where she stopped.
-I slept awhile that night, at least 8 hours, so I feared the worst, ending up in Tucson yard.
-I heard another train roll past my freight car, the sharp sound of air brakes screeched the air, followed by a complete stop, and metal clanked like dominoes.
-Naturally my curiosity led me to take a peek over the wall of the gondola.
-I inched closer to the wall poking my head slightly over.
-Sure enough…she lay stopped in the departure yard, next to a row of antsy locomotives, ready to depart at any time.
+That night, I slept at least eight hours, so I feared the worst, ending up in the Tucson yard.
+My eardrums resonated as a train rolled past, her sharp sound of brakes screeched the air, followed by a halt of metal, clanking like dominoes.
+Naturally, my curiosity spiked, and I peeked over the gondola.
+Sure enough, she lay stopped in the departure yard, next to a row of freight cars.

-As I waited for an opportunity to hop the 5-foot tall, mesh fence, I plotted my escape.
-With my head low, dressed in jet black gear, I stood silent.
-I heard the faint sound of gravel crackle beneath tires as a vehicle drove past an Intermodal stopped on the main line.
-My body lurked hidden in the shadows, unseen, and I continued my game of hide-and-seek.
-The bull continued driving along the train, getting further and further towards the front engine, until he looked like a black speck.
-That’s when I made my move, sprinting for the only bushes near the fence.
-I huffed and puffed gasping for air as sweat dribbled down my forehead profusely like the fat kid in gym class.
-Man, I needed to stop smokin’.
-I recouped for a brief second and pulled myself up the mesh fence, treating the tiny holes like finger holds on a climbing wall.
-With one thrust I threw myself up and over the fence and the shoulder of the highway broke my fall.
+I plotted my escape, waiting to hop the five foot tall, mesh fence imprisoning me in the yard.
+With my head low, I stood silent, in jet-black attire.
+The faint sound of gravel crackled beneath tires as the bull drove past an intermodal train stopped on the mainline.
+I lurked hidden in the shadows, unseen, and continued my game of hide-and-seek.
+Once his vehicle became a black speck, I made my move, sprinting for the tumbleweeds near the fence.
+I wheezed as sweat dribbled down my forehead like a river.
+For a brief second, I recouped, and then pulled myself up the mesh fence, treating the sharp tiny holes like finger holds on a climbing wall.
+With one thrust, I heaved myself over and the shoulder of the highway broke my fall.

-I trotted along casually.
-My toes tingled and their once numb existence started to pain again as they regained feeling.
-Breaks came often followed by sporadic napping as with each new step came a thousand needles pricking at my frostbitten toes.
-I washed them diligently, but still managed to suffer from a thick crust of athletes foot on both of my heels.
-Walking came with the territory of traveling on the cheap, hitchhiking, train hopping or taking the bus.
-I did not complain, instead I lounged outside of the Wal-Mart, resting my feet, and charging my phone.
+My toes tingled with sharp numbing sensation as they regained feeling.
+Breaks came often, followed by sporadic napping, as with each new step came a thousand needles pricking at my toes.
+I washed them diligently, but still suffered from a thick crust of athlete’s foot on both heels.
+Walking came with the territory of low budget travel through hitchhiking, train hopping, and taking the bus or finding cheap airfare.
+I did not complain, instead I rested outside of Walmart, and charged my phone.

-My ass sat comfortably on my pack, which hung onto its last threads.
-People looked at me scornfully as they walked by, the typical reaction towards travelers in any town or city.
-I nodded respectfully and held my pride, ready to hop the next train to Texas, getting me one state closer to my wife.
+My ass sat comfortably on my pack.
+Its straps hung onto its last threads.
+People avoided me as they walked by, the typical reaction towards travellers, in most towns and cities.
+I nodded respectfully and held my pride, ready to catch the next train to Texas, getting me one state closer to my wife.

-A small lab puppy piled on top of me, galloping from his owner.
+Suddenly, a small puppy piled on top of me, galloping from his owner.

 “Alright man…I’m just chargin’ my phone real quick.”

-I took my eyes off the plus signs that curved up his cheeks towards his temples, following him and his puppy over to the Wal-Mart dumpster.
+I took my eyes off the plus signs that curved up his cheeks toward his temples, following him and his yellow lab over to the Walmart dumpster.
 I felt out of place.
-I rode trains, and hitchhiked for fun and because I found myself temporarily out of work with no place to live.
-But, we all ended up there, sitting Indian-style under different terms.
+I rode freight, and hitchhiked for fun and because I found myself unemployed with no place to live and nothing else to do.
+We all sat there Indian-style under different terms.

 “And where ya comin’ from Brian?
 How’d ya get ta Tucson.”

-“Came in on a train earlier this morning from Phoenix.
-I was with a group of three other Dirty Kids, but I think they’re all back in Phoenix…they got too fucked up last night and couldn’t catch on the fly.”
+“Came in on a train this mornin’ from Phoenix…was with three other Dirty Kids, but I they stayed behind…they got too fucked up last night under a bridge.”